NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 Wouter Petri has built a proof of concept support for IDELEG in the NSD authoritative name server software as part of a research project for the Security and Network Engineering master program of the University of Amsterdam {{WPETRI}}.
 The source code of his implementation is available on github {{IDELEG4NSD}}.

-Wouter's implementation is serving the `ideleg.net.` domain, containing a variety of different incremental delegations, for evaluation purposes.
+Wouter's implementation is serving the `ideleg.net.` domain, containing a variety of different extensible delegations, for evaluation purposes.
 We are planning to provide information about the deployment, including what software to evaluate these delegations, at [http://ideleg.net/](http://ideleg.net/), hopefully before the [IETF 122 in Bangkok](https://datatracker.ietf.org/meeting/122/proceedings).

 # Security Considerations

-Incremental deleg moves the location of  referral information to a unique  location that currently exists.
+Deleg moves the location of  referral information to a unique  location that currently exists.
 However, as this is a new approach, thought must be given to usage.
 There must be some checks to ensure that the registering a _deleg subdomain happens at the time the domain is provisioned.
 The same care needs to be addressed when a domain is de-provisioned that the _deleg is removed.
 This is similar to what happens to A/AAAA glue records for NS records deployed in parent zones.

-While the recommendation is to deploy DNSSEC with incremental deleg, it is not mandatory.
-However, using incremental deleg with unsigned zones can create possibilities of domain hijackings.
+While the recommendation is to deploy DNSSEC with deleg, it is not mandatory.
+However, using deleg with unsigned zones can create possibilities of domain hijackings.
 This could  be hard to detect when not speaking directly to the authoritative name server.
-This risk of domain hijacking is not expected to increase significantly compared to the situation without incremental deleg.
+This risk of domain hijacking is not expected to increase significantly compared to the situation without deleg.

 There are bound to be other considerations.